You can find some great casual spots for coffee, tea, ice cream and chocolates in San Miguel:

 I love Mercado Sano for their food items offered by a number of small vendors and for their Saturday organic market.
 I try to go every weekend when I am in town.
 One of my g0-to spots for coffee is the small stand inside the entrance, Il Gallo Verde or The Green Rooster, operated by a lovely man named Tito.
 Make sure to stop by.
 There are a number of table in front where you can meet friends.
 Ancha de San Antonio #23.

 There has been a large growth in new casual restaurants on Sterling Dickinson west of Ancha de San Antonio.
 I found another new spot, a coffee shop, Cafe Catedral at the far west end on the corner of 28 de Abril Sur.
 I enjoyed my first visit.
+There is also a location at Mercado Sano, where I just went for the first time and had a great latte!

 Down the street is another new cafe, Moshos Café where they serve coffee drinks, breakfast, salads and sandwiches.
 Near Sterling Dickinson #5.